 Age requirement: Both the applicant and the UK proposed civil partner of the applicant must be aged 18 or over;

-Intention to get married or register civil partnership in the UK: The applicant should be seeking entry as a proposed civil partner to enable registration of his/her marriage or civil partnership with the UK partner and should demonstrate intention to get married to or register civil partnership with the UK partner in the UK;
+Intention to get married or register a civil partnership in the UK: The applicant should be seeking entry as a proposed civil partner to enable registration of his/her marriage or civil partnership with the UK partner and should demonstrate an intention to get married to or register a civil partnership with the UK partner in the UK;

 Suitability Requirement: The applicant should meet the suitability requirements as set out in Appendix FM to the Immigration Rules;